 - Earn a cumulative grade point average of 3.5 and a grade point average of 3.67 in the major by the date of graduation

 How to Declare

-During the second semester of their sophomore year, students meet with their academic advisor to declare their major.
-When declaring a major, sophomores prepare a declaration proposal outlining the reasons why they are pursuing one of the majors offered at SFS-Q, including how the intended major coincides with their academic interests and possible career goals.
+During the first semester of their sophomore year, students meet with their academic advisor to declare their major.
+When declaring a major, sophomores prepare a declaration proposal outlining the reasons why they are pursuing one of the majors offered at GU-Q, including how the intended major coincides with their academic interests and possible career goals.
 Furthermore, students declaring the IHIS major will be expected to articulate their self-designated concentration and explain why they have chosen it.

 - What kind of careers do IHIS major enter upon graduation?

 - What if I am interested in topics or issues besides those covered in IHIS electives?